AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 After nesting the values within the [!UICONTROL Logic Group], click the **[!UICONTROL Exclude]** button within the [!UICONTROL Logic Group] container.

 ![](assets/logic_exclude_or.png)

+### Logic Group best practices

+Logic groups may seem daunting, but here are some best practices to

+*

 ## Build time-within and time-after segments